Sal-ah-cmd/data-structures-portfolio/projects/project1.md

 ### Research Question
 How is median household income associated with broadband subscription rates across North Carolina counties?
 ### Dataset
 The dataset comes from the U.S. Census Bureau’s 2024 American Community Survey (ACS) 5-Year Estimates through the Census API and contains county-level data for North Carolina, with each row representing a county and including median household income, broadband subscription rates, and computer ownership percentages.
+Dataset size : 100 counties with no missing values found.
 ### Variables
 - **Median Household Income:** The income (in dollars) for each North Carolina county.
 - **Broadband Subscription Rate:** The percentage of households in each county with a broadband internet subscription.